silentorb/marloth-story/books/fairytale/part1.md

 first thing that came to his mind.
 Below is a much embellished version of what he penned:

-Somewhere in the myriad of dimensions, there rose a hill.
+*Somewhere in the myriad of dimensions, there rose a hill.
 It had once been a cemetery.
 It even looked like a cemetery.
 It had all the right tombstones and that creepy atmosphere clinging to it that just reeks of foreboding.
-But it was no longer a cemetery, for it had no bodies, and cemeteries always have bodies.
+But it was no longer a cemetery, for it had no bodies, and cemeteries always have bodies.*

-On top of the hill stood the church.
+*On top of the hill stood the church.
 Well, what had once been a church.
 So many pilings and attachments had been hammered into it that it was next to impossible to distinguish any of the original walls.
 From inside the building came the hum and hammer of machinery.
 The eccentric inventor Otto Marecchian had turned the church into a factory.
 Now, instead of praying to God, he was playing God.
-And loving it.
+And loving it.*

-For the was nothing short of reanimated dead persons.
-H product of his factorye had dredged the grounds of all its occupants and, with science and black magic, brought them to life.
-The best thing about his system was that once he got it rolling, the zombies had been given control of the machinery, allowing him to tinker with other projects.
-The dead were reproducing.
+*For the product of his factory was nothing short of reanimated dead persons.
+He had dredged the grounds of all its occupants and, with science and black magic, brought them to life.
+The best thing about his system was that once he it was rolling, the zombies had been given control of the machinery, allowing him to tinker with other projects.
+The dead were reproducing.*

 Suddenly, James was awoken from his writing by the sound of several objects within the room clattering to the floor.
 He couldn't see over